Jump to accessibility statement Skip to content

-Worrying about your workload can be stressful and it’s important to understand how to manage it successfully.
+Worrying about your workload can bring on stress and anxiety so it’s important to know how to manage it.
 There are many ways that you can ensure you’re on top of your workload, and different things work for different people.
 Here’s our advice on how to stay on top of your assignments.

 1. Set a study plan

 As soon as you’re given deadlines for essays and exam dates, it’s best to write them down in your planner.
-You can buy a daily planner or update a calendar on your phone, so you can find all the dates whenever you want.
-It’s a good idea to put any extracurricular activities in the planner, and holidays as well.
+You can buy a daily planner or update the calendar on your phone so you can find all the dates whenever you need to.
+It’s a good idea to put any extracurricular activities in the planner too, as well as any holidays you have coming up.
 If you plan ahead, you’ll never be surprised by upcoming deadlines.
 Sticky notes are also useful to put any important reminders around your home as a constant reminder of what you need to do.

 2. Start your work early